pushpakgote/fraud_detection_and_recommendation/README.md

 - This is an unsupervised learning problem, and the clustering analysis in `clustering.py` includes graphical representations, making it easy to see clusters.

+- Here suspicious or fraud product refers to the products with very less ratings and are selling at very high discount percent (like 80% discount or more).
+This setting is subjective and you can change it according to your choice.

 - The provided clustering and recommendation scripts are designed for educational purposes and can be further customized and extended based on your specific requirements.